Supply Chain

 Most hero products are discovered, not designed from scratch.
 They emerge when:

-Identifying and building your hero product is one of the most high-leverage activities available to an emerging fashion entrepreneur.
+Identifying and building your hero product is one of the most high-use activities available to an emerging fashion entrepreneur.

 Why a hero product is the foundation of your business: